 1. When shopping online, always try to keep in mind the cost of shipping.
 Many sites offer free shipping on orders over a certain quantity.
 In the event that you do have to pay shipping, make sure that it is going to match your budget after you've added everything to your cart.
 Using a full cart only to find out you are unable to afford the shipping is never an enjoyable experience.

 2. If you're making an online purchase, don't hesitate to contact customer support if you have an issue.
 By contacting customer service prior to making your order, you'll learn how helpful customer service is and how quickly they respond.
 This really is useful information to have in the event that something goes completely wrong after you've made your purchase.

-1. Turn it into a habit to sign up for price alerts.
-This goes even for purchases that you've recently made.
-Price alerts will let you know when a product has dropped to a price you want.
-And if you've recently purchased at full price, you are able to ask for a price adjustment to satisfy the new deal.
+3. Make it a habit to register for price alerts.
+This goes for purchases that you've recently made.
+Price alerts will tell you when a product has dropped to a price you like.
+And when you've recently purchased at full price, you can request a price adjustment to meet the newest deal.

 4. If you think that you will be making a lot of online purchases down the road, consider trying to get a separate charge card to use simply for these transactions.
 It is much easier to track all transactions when they are the only items listed about this card's transaction records.
 Additionally, you don't need to worry concerning your own funds being compromised, even temporarily, if you are a victim of fraud.

 5. When shopping for a certain item, check several different online stores.
 Many times with some searching, it can save you as much as 25 percent.
 Look at a variety of websites to ensure that you are getting the best deal.
 When figuring each website's price, ensure you include shipping costs to your calculations.